 Pyramid provides both live, interactive analytics and static report distribution within the same solution.
-The powerful report bursting capability enables each user to receive customized content using specific (sometimes personalized) data.
+The powerful report-bursting capability enables users to receive customized content using specific (sometimes personalized) data.
 Only a single report template is required—no more manually building and running multiple visuals and content (items that require error-prone cutting and pasting).

-Most importantly, the content, data modeling, security, and logic used for the interactive access is the same used to drive the static, bursted content.
+Most importantly, the content, data modeling, security, and logic used for the interactive access are the same used to drive the static, burst content.
 These synergies produce tremendous efficiencies and consistency across the entire analytics ecosystem.

 This ultimately culminates in a “targeted reporting” framework where each user receives their own content in a report.
 What’s more, all of it is designed and executed by business users who understand the analytic and reporting requirements and can build and deliver it themselves without the help of intermediaries.
 This is the holy grail of enterprise reporting and analytics.

 Shane is a BI analyst for E&G Manufacturers.
 E&G uses Pyramid to analyze their data currently housed in a Pyramid in-memory database.
 Shane wants to publish a detailed branch returns report.
 He must automate the distribution of the report to all branches, but only to branches where the value of the goods returned was more than 12% of sales.
 Those branches with less than 12% returns do not need to be alerted.